jcftang/jcftang.github.com/source/_posts/2012-02-27-genetic-classification-of-populations-using-supervised-learning.markdown

 presentable to the world and also much faster as a result.
 I hope that the source code will eventually see the light of day.

+Note, I am not the primary author of this presentation/paper, I just have an interest in the idea, code and enjoy learning and playing with this research.

 There will be a presentation at [EMGM](http://www.genepi.med.uni-goettingen.de/download/EMGM2012_Preliminary_Programme.pdf), I will be curious as to what people think.
 Is it a crazy good or a